cforee/maranga/README.md

 maranga
 =======

-Nightly Python Experiment #3: Anagram Finder
+Nightly Python Experiment #3: Anagram finder

+What it does: enter some characters and this script will find anagrams in them